This guide will show you how to edit, add, or remove the DNS settings on your macOS device.

 - Click the System Preferences icon in the Dock, or choose Apple menu > System Preferences.

-2. Select the network you want to configure your DNS on.
-In this case, we will be configuring our main Wi-Fi networks' DNS.
+- Select the network you wish to configure your DNS on.
+In this case, you will be configuring the main Wi-Fi networks' DNS.
 After selecting the network, click on Advanced...

-3. In the new window, select the DNS section.
+- In the new window, select the DNS section.
 After that you will be able to add ( + ) or remove ( - ) DNS entries.
-In our case, we will be adding DNS addresses so click on +.
+Click on + to add your DNS entries.